 The Museum can be an exciting classroom to learn about history, language arts, design and more.
 Teachers and group leaders have used the Museum to create their own lesson plans, reading lists, tours, art projects and scavenger hunts.
-Programs seem best suited for students ages 10 and up.
+We also offer our own curriculum-based programs.

 In person groups must have a minimum of 10 children and a maximum of 60 with 1 adult per 10 children.
 In addition to offering tours during the Museum's normal operating hours of 10am-4pm Wednesdays-Fridays, student and youth groups can inquire about availability for Mondays and Tuesdays 9am-4pm.
 If these times or group sizes do not match your group's needs, please consider booking a virtual program.

 Interested in booking a visit either in person or virtually?
 Fill out our program request form.

 Self tour: $7 per student, $10 per adult with 1 weeks' notice in scheduling and payment due the day of tour

 Highlights tour/Communicating with Signs/Then vs. Now: Inflation: $7 per student, $10 per adult with 4 weeks' notice in scheduling and payment due 2 weeks prior to the program